Visa policy of Thailand

-Visitors to Thailand must obtain a visa from one of the Thai diplomatic missions unless they come from a visa-exempt country or a country whose citizens are eligible to obtain visas on arrival/eVisa.
+Visitors to Thailand must obtain an e-Visa unless they are citizens of one of the visa-exempt countries or citizens who may obtain a visa on arrival.

-Thailand currently offers visa-free travel to nationals of 64 countries and territories.
-The Thai government maintains bilateral agreements on visa waivers with some of these countries.
-Nationals of 18 countries can obtain a visa on arrival/eVisas.

-Thailand visa policy map
+Visa policy map

 History

-In May 2014, there was a brief crackdown on visa runs, meaning that if foreigners wish to re-enter Thailand after their visa-free or visa on arrival period has expired they have to obtain a visa in advance, or remain outside Thailand at least for one night.
+In May 2014, there was a brief crackdown on visa runs during 2014 Thai coup d'état, meaning that if foreigners wish to re-enter Thailand after their visa-free or visa on arrival period has expired they have to obtain a visa in advance, or remain outside Thailand at least for one night.

 In August 2014, Thailand Prime Minister ordered the Immigration Police to be more flexible as the strict application of the law was affecting schools and the tourist industry.

 On 31 October 2018 it was announced that within 30 days (by the end of November 2018), overstay visas will no longer be allowed, and there will be no remaining overstayers in the kingdom by that date.

-Temporary Covid 19 changes

-Since Jan 2021, all passport countries with exempt entry of 30 days was extended to 45 days.

-This was done to cover the additional entry requirements which involves staying for 15 days in an Alternative Quarantine (AQ).
-However, the extra 15 days was stopped in October 2021 and the normal 30 day visa exempt entry length resumed.

-Since July 1, Thailand has allowed quarantine-free entry through a program called the Phuket Sandbox.
-The core requirement being that the traveller is fully vaccinated.
-Under this program you can travel all around Phuket after your first negative test on your first day.

-On August 17 this program was expanded under the name of the "7+7" program so that your second 7 nights may be spent on Krabi, Phang-nga, or Samui.
-The first 7 nights could be done at Phuket or Samui only.

-On November 1, Thailand reopened for incoming travel further with an Exempt from Quarantine one-night Test & Go program for Bangkok, Pattaya, Phuket and Samui, which was suspended on December 22 due to the global rise in cases from the Omicron variant of Covid-19.
+Beginning 1 May 2025, all foreigners entering Thailand will be required to apply for the Thailand Digital Arrival Card (TDAC), an electronic travel authorization.

+As of June 2025, Thailand has reduced permitted stays of Cambodian nationals from 60 days to 7 days, as a reciprocity measure of 2025 Cambodian–Thai border crisis.